• Skip to primary navigation

 Credit Card Debts and Charge Off – What it Means to You

 The term charge off describes an accounting function followed by your lenders.
-When speaking of revolving consumer credit card accounts, a charge off occurs when the credit issuer either chooses, or must, recognize an unpaid loan balance as a loss.
-For lenders, losses are bad news.
-The bad news gets reported and can affect anything […]
+When speaking of revolving consumer credit card accounts, a charge off occurs when the credit issuer either chooses to, or must, recognize an unpaid loan balance as a loss.
+Losses are bad news for lenders.
+The bad news gets reported and can affect […]

 Tax Deductions – A Better Form of Stimulus for the Middle Class